DDoS/Cadre/README.md

 You might have to upgrade CMake, Python or your C++ compiler, the logs should tell you.

-There are additional notes specific to the "Raspberry PI Zero 2 W" [here](encre/rpi_build_notes.txt).
+There are additional notes specific to the "Raspberry Pi Zero 2 W" [here](encre/rpi_build_notes.txt).

 ### Running